 Although we provide funding support to all 200+ student organizations on campus, there are currently 11 organizations we provide direct support to each year.
 The organizations listed below have a set budget every year ranging from $10,000 to more than $100,000 based on the type of programming they provide.
 A business manager from each organization is a voting member of SAFC and manages their organization's finances throughout the year.

 The Campus Activities Board (CAB) consists of passionate UNH students that are committed to providing engaging programming for the student body and greater campus community.
 These programs are designed to unify the entire student body by giving every person a chance to come together to enjoy the spirit and community of UNH.
-Membership in the Campus Activities Board is open to all undergraduate students.
-The culture of the organization is diverse and inclusive.
-CAB members gain valuable experience in team building, leadership, and event planning through the planning, organizing, and executing of these events.
+Membership in the Campus Activities Board is open to all undergraduate students that are committed to the organization and willing to help at our events.
+The culture of the organization is diverse and inclusive, so that each member knows they have an important position within the organization.
+CAB members gain valuable experience in team building, leadership, and event planning through the planning, organizing, and executing these events.
 The programs that CAB puts on throughout the school year provide students with a chance to take a break from their demanding academic routine by participating in stress-free events.
-It’s a great way for everyone to come together and be social.
+It’s a great way for everyone to come together, be social and meet new people.